 Fuchs’ dystrophy is believed to be hereditary, although there may be hormonal or inflammatory factors at play, too.
 It is most common in women and, although adults in their 30s and 40s can get the disease, it rarely affects vision until a person reaches his or her 50s or 60s.
 Fuchs’ dystrophy usually affects both eyes simultaneously.

-Symptoms That Suggest Fuchs’ Dystrophy
+What are the symptoms That Suggest Fuchs’ Dystrophy

 In the early stages of Fuchs’ dystrophy, vision is hazy or blurry in the morning (as if there is a cloudy film over the eyes) but improves as the day goes on.
-As the condition advances, hazy or blurry vision may last all day long.
+As the condition advances, hazy or blurry vision may last all day.
 Other symptoms of Fuchs’ dystrophy include glare and halos around lights and sensitivity to light.

 Fuchs’ dystrophy is diagnosed with a comprehensive eye exam and a careful evaluation of the cornea.
 Special imaging or tests may be performed to gather more information about the health and function of the cornea.

-Fuchs’ Endothelial Dystrophy Treatment in Brisbane, Booval, Wynnum, & AspleyFuchs’ dystrophy cannot be cured.
+Fuchs’ dystrophy cannot be cured.
 In the early stages, eye drops or ointments can be used to thin out the cornea.
-In late-stage cases of Fuchs’ dystrophy, corneal transplant may be needed to replace the endothelial cells and clear up vision.
-There are two types of corneal transplant: full thickness and partial thickness.
-The former replaces the entire center of the cornea with healthy donor tissue and the latter only replaces the affected endothelial cells.
+In late-stage cases of Fuchs’ dystrophy, a corneal transplant may be needed to replace the endothelial cells and clear up vision.

 Once we learn more about your unique eyes and circumstances, we can discuss the treatment that is most suitable for you.